-- Any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred. - Stalking: A course of conduct directed at a specific person that would cause a reasonable person to: - Fear for the person's safety or the safety of others - Suffer substantial emotional distress - Sexual Coercion: The act of using pressure through threats, force, or alcohol or drugs in an attempt to have sexual contact with someone against his or her will - Nonconsensual Sexual Contact: Any other nonconsensual conduct of a sexual nature including but not limited to touching, fondling, kissing, groping and indecent exposure - Sexual Exploitation: Sex-based cyber-harassment; peeping or other voyeurism; forcing others to view sexual activity; and/or the nonconsensual photography, video or audio taping of sexual activity - · Definition of Consent - · Consent requires speech or conduct indicating a freely given, uncoerced by means of threats or force, agreement to engage in sexual contact. - The person giving consent must be able to: - Understand the circumstances and implication of the sexual act - · Make a reasoned decision concerning the sexual act - Communicate that decision in an unambiguous manner - NOTE: In the event of a conduct matter, consent is determined by evaluating the relevant facts and circumstances.
-For example, in the absence of mutually understandable words or actions, it is the responsibility of the initiator, or the person who wants to engage in the specific sexual activity, to make sure that he or she has the consent from his or her partner(s) prior to initiating sexual activity. - A current or previous sexual relationship, or a previous sexual experience, are not sufficient in themselves to imply or constitute consent.
-A person may withdraw consent at any time prior to or during a specific sexual act by another person. - · Silence, passivity or lack of physical resistance alone do not constitute consent. - Inability to Consent Various factors may limit or negate a person's ability to consent to a sexual act.
-These include, but are not limited to, age, incapacitation (defined below) intellectual or other disability, or fear due to threats or force. - In order to find a lack of consent under one of these circumstances, there must be both a finding that the complainant was unable to consent and a finding that the respondent knew or had reason to know the complainant was unable to consent. - Definition of Incapacitation.
-Incapacitation is the physical and/or mental inability to make informed, rational judgments and decisions.
+- Consent requires speech or conduct indicating a freely given, uncoerced by means of threats or force, agreement to engage in sexual contact.
+The person giving consent must be able to: - Understand the circumstances and implication of the sexual act - ° Make a reasoned decision concerning the sexual act - · Communicate that decision in an unambiguous manner - NOTE: In the event of a conduct matter, consent is determined by evaluating the relevant facts and circumstances.
+For example, in the absence of mutually understandable words or actions, it is the responsibility of the initiator, or the person who wants to engage in the specific sexual activity, to make sure he/she has the consent from his/her partner(s) prior to initiating sexual activity.
+A current or previous sexual relationship, or a previous sexual experience, are not sufficient in themselves to imply or constitute consent.
+A person may withdraw consent at any time prior to or during a specific sexual act by another person.
+Silence, passivity or lack of physical resistance alone do not constitute consent. - Inability to Consent: Various factors may limit or negate a person's ability to consent to a sexual act.
+These include, but are not limited to, age, incapacitation (defined below) intellectual or other disability, or fear due to threats or force.
+In order to find a lack of consent under one of these circumstances, there must be both a finding the complainant was unable to consent and a finding the respondent knew or had reason to know the complainant was unable to consent. - Incapacitation: Incapacitation is the physical and/or mental inability to make informed, rational judgments and decisions.
 It may be permanent or temporary.
 Someone who is asleep or unconscious is incapacitated.
 Someone can also be incapacitated by alcohol or other substances.
-Where alcohol or other substances are involved, incapacitation is determined by how the substance impacts a person's decisionmaking capacity, awareness of consequences and ability to make informed judgments.
-Incapacitation is a state beyond intoxication, and a person is not incapacitated merely because of drinking or drug use. - Intoxication of the respondent is not an excuse for failure to obtain consent or failure to know of the complainant's inability to consent. - Mutual Incapacitation: If there is evidence or an assertion that both participants in a specific sexual act may have been incapacitated at the time it occurred, the university will examine the conduct of both persons in its investigation.
-If either or both persons initiated and engaged in sexual activity with someone who was incapacitated, the university will impose sanctions based on all circumstances.
+Where alcohol or other substances are involved, incapacitation is determined by how the substance impacts a person's decision-making capacity, awareness of consequences and ability to make informed judgments.
+Incapacitation is a state beyond intoxication, and a person is not incapacitated merely because of drinking or drug use.
+Intoxication of the respondent is not an excuse for failure to obtain consent or failure to know of the complainant's inability to consent. - Mutual Incapacitation: If there is evidence or an assertion both participants in a specific sexual act may have been incapacitated at the time it occurred, the University will examine the conduct of both persons in its investigation.
+If either or both persons initiated and engaged in sexual activity with someone who was incapacitated, the University will impose sanctions based on all circumstances.
 The gender of any person will not be a factor in the selection of sanctions.
-Once the university has completed its investigation and adjudication of an incident (including appeals), no participant may later raise a claim of their own incapacitation. - Title IX Coordinator - Title IX is a federal law, adopted in 1972, prohibiting most educational institutions from discrimination on the basis of sex.
-Title IX prohibits sexual harassment, including sexual violence.
-The Title IX Coordinator is the person(s) designated by the university to oversee its Title IX compliance efforts. - Alesia Smith, executive director of Equity Compliance in Access and Equity is the university's Title IX coordinator.
-The Title IX coordinator may be contacted at 864-656-3181 or 864-656-0899 (TDD).
-Her office is located at 223 Holtzendorff Hall.
-Her email address is alesias@clemson.edu. - · Responsible Employees - A Responsible Employee is an employee who has the responsibility to take action to address sexual harassment on campus under Title IX and who must report incidents of sexual violence or any other sexual misconduct to the Title IX Coordinator.
-At Clemson University, Responsible Employees under Title IX are defined as: - · Human Resources, Office of Community and Ethical Standards, and Access and Equity staff - Academic Deans, Department Chairs and other academic administrators - · Staff who work directly with students, including all Student Affairs staff who work directly with students
+Once the University has completed its investigation and adjudication of an incident (including appeals), no participant may later raise a claim of their own incapacitation.